Google introduces global kids safety programme in India, updates Google Safety Centre | Technology

 - India

-Google on Wednesday launched it's global 'Be Internet Awesome' program for children in India in partnership with Indian comic book publisher Amar Chitra Katha to interweave critical internet safety lessons across eight Indian languages.
+Google on Wednesday launched its global 'Be Internet Awesome' programme for children in India in partnership with Indian comic book publisher Amar Chitra Katha to interweave critical internet safety lessons across eight Indian languages.

-The tech giant has also launched a newly enhanced Google Safety Centre in eight Indic languages as part of its efforts to step up the safety of users on the internet.
+The tech giant has also launched an enhanced Google Safety Centre in eight Indic languages as part of its efforts to step up safety of users on the internet.

-Google has significantly increased its resources dedicated to India's Trust Safety teams, including product policy analysts, security specialists, and user trust experts that support more than 10 vernacular Indian languages, enabling its central teams to benefit from the local nuance and inputs.
+Google has significantly increased its resources dedicated to India's Trust Safety teams, including product policy analysts, security specialists, and user trust experts that support over 10 vernacular Indian languages, enabling its central teams to benefit from the local nuance and inputs.

-This will help Google India continue its campaign against existing and emerging abuse areas, such as misinformation, fraud, threats to child safety, violent extremism, phishing attacks, and malware, the company said.

 ''Women must have equal access to the internet opportunity without fearing for their safety and people across the country should feel assured that they and their money is safe when they're online,'' Gupta said.

-Gupta noted that internet users in India are at different levels of digital maturity, and have a different understanding of what to expect from the internet and the services that are provided online. ''It is critical that we keep stepping up our efforts to build people's confidence, so they can fully trust the services they use online and they always know what to expect from them — whether they are familiar with the internet, or accessing it for the first time,'' he said.
+Gupta noted that internet users in India are at different levels of digital maturity, and that it is “critical” to step up efforts to build people's confidence, so they can “fully trust the services they use online and they always know what to expect from them — whether they are familiar with the internet, or accessing it for the first time''.

 The launch of the newly expanded safety centre in Hindi, Marathi, Malayalam, Kannada and Telugu, and in Bengali, Tamil, and Gujarati by the year-end, will serve as a single destination that will cover important topics like data security, privacy controls, and online protections.

-The 'Be Internet Awesome' campaign includes a highly visual, interactive experience called 'Interland', where children can learn the fundamentals of online safety and participate in a series of fun and challenging games.

-Through its interactivity, children will learn how to safeguard valuable information, one-up cyber bullies, and spot what's real and what's fake.
+The 'Be Internet Awesome' campaign includes an interactive experience called 'Interland', where children can participate in a series of fun and challenging games and learn how to safeguard valuable information, one-up cyber bullies, and spot what's real and what's fake when online.

-This gamified curriculum will also find place in popular Indian comic book publisher, Amar Chitra Katha's popular series across eight Indian languages.
+This gamified curriculum will also find place in Amar Chitra Katha's popular series across eight Indian languages.

-Speaking at the event, Vint Cerf, vice-president and chief internet evangelist at Google, said the internet one experiences today has exceeded all his initial estimations.
+Speaking at the event, Vint Cerf, Google's vice-president and chief internet evangelist, said the internet one experiences today has exceeded all his initial estimations.

 ''Since the pandemic broke, there is a heightened need to strengthen safety and security, reliability and privacy, and the overall resilience of the internet and its applications,'' he added.

-In addition to helping users build better digital skills, there is a need to develop tools to aid them in their quest for safety, so that companies, individuals, researchers, and governments can harness the internet for good, whilst protecting themselves from harm.

-Kristie Canegallo, vice-president (trust and safety) at Google, said the company is conscious that there is a need for a comprehensive approach that combines its teams with technology, user education, clear and robust policies, and collaborating with key stakeholders.
+Kristie Canegallo, vice-president (trust and safety) at Google, said the company is conscious of the need for a comprehensive approach that combines its teams with technology, user education, clear and robust policies, and collaborating with key stakeholders.

-''Given the exciting diversity of the Indian internet ecosystem, we are looking forward to working with partners to share the capabilities we have developed over the years and learn from others as well,'' she added.

-The latest initiatives are supported by a series of new global policies announced by Google that include product changes to Google accounts for people under 18 across YouTube, search, location history, Play, and Google Workspace for Education.
+Google's latest initiatives are supported by a series of new global policies that it recently introduced, including product changes to Google accounts for people under 18 across YouTube, search, location history, Play and Google Workspace for Education.

+Canegallo said Gmail blocks over 100 million phishing attempts every day and 15 billion spam messages every day, while Google Play Protect scans 100 billion apps every day.
+The company blocked or removed about 3.1 billion ads in 2020 for violating its policies.
+In India, GPay protects over one lakh users with safety alerts daily.

+''We invested over USD 1 billion annually in content moderation systems and processes and expect this will certainly continue,'' she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)